 Winston Aldworth checks into the Plaza Premium Lounge at Kempegowda International Airport, in Bangalore

-The lounge is near Gate 18, right next to the main atrium where there are some great duty-free shops for last-minute pashmina purchases.
+The arrival: The lounge is near Gate 18, right next to the main atrium where there are some great duty-free shops for last-minute pashmina purchases.
 Pro tip: feign nonchalance and they'll throw in a cheaper scarf with your more expensive purchase.

 Entry: As a Singapore Business Class passenger, I was able to take a plus-one from my very-much Economy Class travel buddies into the lounge with me.
 We'd just been exploring Southern India on an Adventure World tour.